swsms/web-quiz-engine/README.md

 ### Create a new quiz

-To create a new quiz, you need to send a JSON with the four keys: `title`, `text`, `options` (array of strings) and `answer`.
+To create a new quiz, you need to send a JSON via `POST` request with the following keys:
-At this moment, all these keys are optional.
+- `title`: string, required;
+- `text`: string, required;
+- `options`: an array of strings, it's required, and should contain at least 2 items;
+- `answer`: an array of indexes of correct options, it's optional since all options can be wrong.

 An example of the request: